Nuxsha Nasih

-Nuxsha Nasih Ahmed (also spelled Nukhsha in English; نوخشە ناسح ئەحمەد /ku/; referred to as Nuxshe Nasih or Nuxshe Naseh, born 1978) is an Iraqi Kurdish politician who serves as the Acting Governor of Halabja since 2025.
+Nuxsha Nasih Ahmed (also spelled Nukhsha in English; (نوخشە ناسح ئەحمەد) /ku/; referred to as Nuxshe Nasih or Nuxshe Naseh, born 1978) is an Iraqi Kurdish politician who serves as the Acting Governor of Halabja since 2025.
 She previously served as Mayor of Halabja in Iraqi Kurdistan from 2016.
-She is the second woman to be appointed to the most prominent political office in Halabja after Lady Adela and the first woman to serve as governor in Iraq's history.
+She is the second woman to be appointed to the most prominent political office in Halabja after Lady Adela and the first woman to serve as governor in Iraq's history, following the elevation of Halabja to governorate status in 2025.

 Early life and education

 Nuxsha Nasih was born in 1978 in Halabja, Iraqi Kurdistan, during the Ba'athist Iraq period.
 She received a law degree and trained as a lawyer before entering politics.

 Political career

 Early positions

 Prior to her appointment as Mayor, Nasih served as director of the Biyara sub-district on the border with Iran from 2008 to 2015.
 In this role, she gained experience in cross-border relations and administrative governance.